guinogueiras/react-native-links/README.md

 # React Native mini-course by Rocketseat

-Developing a link management app using the Expo framework.
+Developing a React Native app for link management using the Expo framework.

 ## Quick start